KevinWorkman/HappyCoding/tutorials/processing/_posts/2016-06-30-creating-variables.md

 ```

 Now the `targetX` variable will hold a random value between `0` and `width`, and `targetX` will hold a random value between `0` and `height`.
 This causes our target to appear in a different position every time we run the program.
 We could also give the target a random size, or even random colors!

+{% include codepen.html slugh-hash="xEXqoP" height="225" %}

+(Hint: Click the "rerun" button that appears in the lower-right when you mouse over the right side of the editor.)

 Variables allow us to "remember" a value so we can reuse it in multiple places.
 Without variables, using random values would be very difficult!